crits/pycrits/README.md

 Python interface to the CRITs API.

 This is currently very minimal.
+Fetching data is pretty stable but the API for submitting data to CRITs is still alpha.

-It only supports GETs.
-I'll write docs once things become stable, but for now here is some basic usage:
+I'll write docs once things become stable, but for now here is some basic
+usage:

 You will need the Requests Python module to use this.